DivyanshuSaxena/2e-VRP/README.md

 3. The number of vehicles available at level 1 and level 2 are known beforehand.

 ## To-do
+- [ ] Improve perturbation functionn so as to explore the solution space.
 - [X] Check Iterated Swap Procedure, without the dynamically changing solution with every iteration.
 - [X] Perturbation Algorithm :- Satellite Swap and Worst Removal Operations to be implemented first.
 Regret Insertion also done.
 - [X] Modify the current problem such that the constraints match the classical Two Echelon VRP, and check the results.